Eliminate the frustration of Android! I tried three ways to disable Google Now

 This is the app we introduced this time

-It's easy to use.
-After installing it from the store, swiping up on the home key will launch "GN no Kawari."
+It's easy to use: after installing it from the store, you can launch "GN's Replacement" by swiping up on the home key.

 This will free you from that annoying problem of accidental firing!

-By the way, selecting "Other Actions" will allow you to launch any app you like.
+By the way, selecting "Other actions" allows you to launch any app you like.

-I had assigned a music app to this action for a while, but I ended up canceling it because I kept accidentally tapping it while typing.
+For a while, I had assigned the music app to this action, but I ended up unassigning it because I was accidentally triggering it too often while typing.

 I want to use the Google app's features, but I don't need the search function that appears when you swipe!
 This is probably the best option for people like you